You are currently viewing De Quervain’s Tenosynovitis Care in Malaysia

 In most cases, imaging or additional diagnostic tests are not required to confirm the presence of this condition.

-At-Home Strategies for Supporting Thumb and Wrist Function
+At-Home Strategies for Assisting Thumb and Wrist Function

-Maintaining joint mobility and minimizing strain on the thumb and wrist may help support overall movement efficiency.
-Structured home strategies, including cool applications and movement stabilization, may assist in managing symptoms in early stages.
+Maintaining joint mobility and minimizing strain on the thumb and wrist may help improve overall movement efficiency.
+Structured home strategies, including cool applications and movement stabilization, may assist in managing symptoms in the early stages.

 Cold Therapy for the Wrist and Thumb: